smirik/llm-libration/README.md

 A Python package for analyzing resonant angle libration patterns in astronomical data using Large Language Models (LLMs).
 The package supports multiple LLM providers including OpenAI, Anthropic, OpenRouter, and local models via Ollama.

+Note that the author has actively used Claude Code and OpenAI Codex to build this tool.

 ## Features

 - 🔍 **Automated Analysis**: AI-powered detection of libration patterns in resonant angle plots